whatwg/web-history/README.md

 - [Reinventing HTML](http://dig.csail.mit.edu/breadcrumbs/node/166)
   posting by Tim Berners-Lee:

-  <i>Some things are clearer with hindsight of several years.
-It is necessary to
+> Some things are clearer with hindsight of several years.
+It is necessary
-  evolve HTML incrementally.
-The attempt to get the world to switch to XML, including quotes around attribute values and slashes in empty tags and namespaces all at once didn't work...
-The plan is to charter a completely new HTML group.
-Unlike the previous one, this one will be chartered to do incremental improvements to HTML, as also in parallel xHTML.</i>
+> to evolve HTML incrementally.
+The attempt to get the world to switch to
+> XML, including quotes around attribute values and slashes in empty tags
+> and namespaces all at once didn't work...
+The plan is to charter a
+> completely new HTML group.
+Unlike the previous one, this one will be
+> chartered to do incremental improvements to HTML, as also in parallel
+> xHTML.

 ## 2006-11